aifoundry-org/et-platform/test-compute-kernels/tl_tfma_fc/README.md

 This test runs 100 iterations of tensor loads and 1 tensor FMA on full chip.
 Tensor load and store parameters are randomly generated.
-At the end the test stores data with tensor stores and generates CRCs
+At the end the test stores data with tensor stores and generates CRCs The test uses all 32 shires.

-This test can currently run on sysemu/Zebu useing the full SW stack.
+This test can currently run on sysemu/Zebu using the full SW stack.

 After building sw-platform:
 1. Start zebu in one terminal: in build/zebu-regression